Uranium Pentoxide SDS

 Emergency Overview

-Very toxic: Danger of very serious irreversible effects if swallowed.
+Very toxic: Danger of very serious irreversible effects if ingested.
 May also have serious irreversible effects through skin contact or inhalation.

 Category of Danger: Very Toxic, Carc. cat.
 1